Variational Monte Carlo with Large Patched Transformers: Results

 \subsection{Patched inputs}

 To address the exceeding computational runtime of TF models, we take inspiration from the vision transformer~\cite{Dosovitskiy2021} and consider patches of atoms as inputs to both considered network architectures, as illustrated in \Fig{1}\textbf{d},\textbf{e}.
+This reduces the sequence length to $N/p$ elements for patch size $p$, leading to a sampling complexity of $\mathcal{O}\left(N/p\right)$ for the patched RNN and $\mathcal{O}\left(N^2/p^2\right)$ for the patched TF model, as well as an energy evaluation complexity of $\mathcal{O}\left(N^2/p\right)$ and $\mathcal{O}\left(N^3/p^2\right)$, respectively.

 We first use patches of $p=2\times 2$ atoms.
 The network output is then a probability distribution over the $2^p=16$ states the atoms in the patch can take, from which the next patch is sampled and used autoregressively as input in the following iteration.
 As demonstrated in previous works~\cite{Sharir2022, Viteritti2022, Hibat-Allah2023}, this significantly reduces the computational runtime due to the shorter sequence length.
 In addition, we expect it to capture correlations between neighboring atoms with higher accuracies by directly encoding them in the output probabilities.
+The patched models can also be modified to include complex phases as a second network output, which then correspond to the sum of phases of individual qubits in the patch~\cite{Hibat-Allah2020}.